 Yep, SUP paddle sizing seems complicated.
 But I’m going to break it down for you—simplify the important task of figuring out your ideal paddle board paddle length.
-After all, your SUP paddle’s how you get your paddle board to go, so we want to get it right.
+After all, your SUP paddle is how you get your paddle board to go, so we want to get it right.

-For the how and why of paddle board paddle length sizing, read on.
+For the how and why of paddle board paddle length and sizing, read on.

 Benefits of Getting the Right SUP Paddle Length

 Figuring out and buying the correct paddle board paddle length is the best place to start your paddle boarding journey.
 Even your board choice will be less important than the right sized paddle.

 There’s nothing more frustrating than trying to learn how to create a smooth and efficient paddle board stroke with a paddle that’s the wrong size.
 Eventually you’ll end up with bad paddling form at best, and at worst you’ll start to dislike the sport.